sahandevs/JumpKingPlus/workshop/documentation.md

 The game to position and read their texture reads a configuration file called `worlditems.xml`.
 The file is self explainatory so there's no need of a table.

+To add a world item to a screen, you can follow the example file above which is pretty self explainatory.
+To remove a world item on a screen, simply get rid of the `<WorldItemState>` with the same screen number.

 #### NPCs
 Everything related to NPCs can be found inside `textures/old_man`.
 NPCs can be of two types: which are `old man` (normal NPC that speaks only) and `merchant` which is an entity that includes the `old man` type but can also sell items.
 The textures for both needs to be inside `textures/old_man` while the quotes work differently.

+NPCs are hardcoded in the game, so they can not be removed; but they can be reskinned.
+If you simply don't want one (or multiple of them), a simple workaround is to move the NPC to a screen you might not use, like 169, the last screen possible in the game limitations.

 old_man_quotes.xml file (located in `textures/old_man/lines`)